 This section answers some of the most commonly asked questions by our students.
-For more detailed information please refer to the Nursing Program Student Handbook located on Blackboard.
+For more detailed information please refer to the Nursing Program Student Handbook located on CANVAS.

 How will I get an advisor?